 • Failure to present immunization records

-If you’re aware of either of your parents having any of the conditions, it is essential to consult with an immigration attorney about your options.
+If you’re aware that either of your parents has any of the conditions, it is essential to consult with an immigration attorney about your options.
 Also, other diseases or disorders might not be grounds for inadmissibility alone, but the government can use them in conjunction with other grounds for inadmissibility.

 • A full copy of your parents’ medical history